alex/what-happens-when/README.rst

 "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.
+The request is handled by the browser’s networking component, which connects to the server using the HTTP or HTTPS protocol.
+It sends an HTTP GET request to the server with the URL “/” specified.
+Google’s web server subsequently processes the request and returns a response.
+The request is processed by the server, which generates an HTML document containing the Google homepage.
+As the server’s response, this HTML document is returned to the browser.
+The answer is delivered to the browser, which comprises HTML, CSS, and JavaScript code.
 The "enter" key bottoms out
 ---------------------------